 Making the connection to LPG

 So you’ve decided to make the switch to gas but find out after hours of research that your home cannot be connected to the natural gas network.
-All is not lost as Liquefied Petroleum Gas (commonly known as LPG) in most cases is still a viable and cheaper alternative to electricity.
+All is not lost as Liquefied Petroleum Gas (commonly known as LPG) in most cases is still a viable alternative to electricity.

 There are also many misconceptions about connecting to LPG however in the majority of cases the process is relatively straight forward.
 As long as you have enough space externally to safely install your LPG cylinders then you should be able to utilise LPG.
 There are also a large number of retailers and trade professionals that can assist with getting you up and running.